 We also provide a supporting role for implementation and guidance at the EU level, including advice on research development and data provision.

 The EU has a role in global biodiversity conservation as a member of international initiatives, including Multilateral Environmental Agreements (MEAs).
-We provide advice to the Convention on International Trade in Endangered Species (CITES), the Convention on Biological Diversity (CBD), the Convention on Wetlands (Ramsar) and the Convention on Migratory Species (CMS) and its Agreements (AEWA, EUROBATS, ASCOBANS, ACCOBAMS amongst others) at the European level.
+We provide advice to the Convention on International Trade in Endangered Species (CITES), the Convention on Biological Diversity (CBD), the Convention on Wetlands (Ramsar) and the Convention on the Conservation of Migratory Species of Wild Animals (CMS) and its agreements (AEWA, EUROBATS, ASCOBANS, ACCOBAMS amongst others) at the European level.

 We provide advice on nature conservation to international fora.
 This enables UK information to be shared and placed in context at the global scale.
 Our experts help to join up policy at different geographic scales and across sectors.